jcgneto/CV/README.md

 ## Grants

 Chaves, B.D., **Gomes-Neto, J.C.**, and Benson, A.K.
-Identifying Genetic Determinants Enhancing the Potential of *Salmonella* Serovar Enteritidis as a Human Pathogen.
+Identifying genetic determinants enhancing the potential of *Salmonella* serovar Enteritidis as a human pathogen.
 NU Foundation. $10,000.
 05/01/2019-04/30/2020.

 # Teaching experiences